Anyone who has played, or plans to play, a Hunter in Classic WoW has inevitably searched for this question. I know I did – a lot.

 My advice is to have a plan.
 Figure out what pets you’re interested in trying out and try them out at an appropriate level.
 A few level difference with your pet isn’t a big deal, but anything that’s more than 5 levels will suck up some serious time.

 Know what pets you want to try out, what level they are, and tame them when you’re that pet’s level.
 If you don’t, and you keep bouncing around with pets, then you can lose countless hours without progressing yourself, and that’s just frustrating.

-You may have noticed that I only tried pets that have unique pet abilities, like Thunderstomp, Screech, Scorpid Poison, etc. The reason for that is pretty simple and that’s because I feel they are the most effective pets.
+You may have noticed that I almost exclusively only tried pets that have unique pet abilities, like Thunderstomp, Screech, Scorpid Poison, etc. The reason for that is pretty simple and that’s because I feel they are the most effective pets.
 Those pets offers something distinct and bring something to the fight that other pets cannot.